Efficient Manifold and Subspace Approximations with Spherelets: Discussion

 \section{Discussion}

-There are several natural next directions building on the spherelets approach proposed in this article.
+There are several natural next directions building on the spherelets approach.
 The current version of spherelets is not constrained to be connected, so that the estimate $\widehat{M}$ of the manifold $M$ will in general be disconnected.
 We view this as an advantage in many applications, because it avoids restricting consideration to manifolds that have only one connected component and instead accommodates true disconnectedness.
 Nevertheless, in certain applications it is very useful to obtain a connected estimate; for example, when we have prior knowledge that the true manifold is connected and want to use this knowledge to improve statistical efficiency and produce a more visually appealing and realistic estimate.
 A typical case is in imaging when $D$ is 2 or 3 and $d$ is 1 or 2 and we are trying to estimate a known object from noisy data.
-In addition, by restricting the manifold to be connected and producing a connected estimation, we have the possibility of using $\widehat{M}$ to estimate geodesic distances between data points; a problem of substantial interest in the literature (\cite{geodist2000}, \cite{geodist2004}, \cite{geodist2007}, \cite{geodist2008}).
-Possibilities in terms of incorporating connectedness constraints include (a) producing an initial $\widehat{M}$ using spherelets and then closing the gaps through linear interpolation; and (b) incorporating a continuity constraint directly into the objective function, to obtain essentially a type of higher dimensional analogue of splines.
+Possibilities for incorporating connectedness constraints include (a) producing an initial $\widehat{M}$ using spherelets and then closing the gaps through linear interpolation; and (b) incorporating a continuity constraint directly into the objective function, to obtain essentially a type of higher dimensional analogue of splines.